kubedb/docs/docs/guides/cassandra/configuration/using-config-file.md

 ## Overview

-When `spec.configuration.secretName` is set to Cassandra, KubeDB operator will get the secret and after that it will validate the values of the secret and then will keep the validated customizable configurations from the user.
-After all that this secret will be mounted to cassandra for use it as the configuration file.
+When `spec.configuration.secretName` is specified, the KubeDB operator retrieves the referenced Secret and validates the configuration values provided by the user.
+The validated configuration is then internally managed and applied by the operator.

 > To learn available configuration option of Cassandra see [Configuration Options](https://cassandra.apache.org/doc/4.0/cassandra/getting_started/configuring.html).